ygrek/sqlgg/overview.md

       return 0;
     }

-The code is straightforward and free of SQL-specific details.
+The code is straightforward and free of most database-specific details.
 More importantly it is statically checked by the compiler -- suppose we change the database schema and add one more field to `money` table (e.g. timestamp of transfer).
 Compilation rightfully fails:

     demo_cxx.cpp: In function `int main()':
     demo_cxx.cpp:29: error: no matching function for call to